Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Euler--Maruyama Discretisation

 \begin{remark}[Loss of Structure under Euler Discretisation] While Euler--Maruyama is consistent, it does not preserve key geometric properties of the SDE system \eqref{eq:LogSDE}.

-For the angular dynamics, the update does not maintain a unit-norm constraint, so the iterates drift off the sphere.
-Post hoc projection can restore the norm constraint, but this introduces bias and destroys the invariant measure structure of the continuous angular diffusion.
-In particular, for constant diffusion, the uniform distribution on $\mathbb{S}^2$ is invariant under the continuous dynamics (Proposition~\ref{prop:ergodic}) but not under the discretised scheme.
-These discrepancies accumulate in long-time simulations and compromise the fidelity of angular marginals.
+For the angular dynamics, the update does not maintain the unit-norm constraint, so the iterates drift off the sphere.
+A post-processing projection restores the constraint, but alters the discretised dynamics and is therefore best regarded as a baseline correction rather than a structure-preserving approximation.

 For the energy dynamics, direct discretisation of $E_t$ can also produce negative energies, since the Gaussian increment may outweigh the deterministic drift.
 This violates the strict positivity of physical energy and can lead to instability.
 The log-transformed formulation avoids this issue by evolving $Y_t=\log E_t$ in $\mathbb{R}$, ensuring that $E_n = \exp\qp{Y_n}$ remains strictly positive at all times. \end{remark}